-Boeing’s ‘deliberate concealment’ in disturbing batch of records demonstrate need for certification changes, further investigation, lawmakers say
+Lawmakers blast Boeing for ‘deliberate concealment’ seen in latest 737 MAX emails

 “The authorized representative under the current system is supposed to represent the public safety interest and the FAA, and clearly, in this case, they did not,” DeFazio said.
 “So the system is broken, and I’m determined that we’re going to fix that system.”

-The FAA’s delegation program in certifying the MAX has drawn scrutiny in the wake of the Lion Air jet crash in October 2018, and Ethiopian Airlines Flight 302 in March of last year.
-Citing lack of funding and resources, the agency has over the years delegated increasing authority to Boeing to take on more of the work of certifying the safety of its own airplanes.
+The FAA’s delegation program in certifying the MAX has drawn scrutiny in the wake of the crashes of a Lion Air jet in October 2018, and Ethiopian Airlines Flight 302 in March of last year.
+Citing a lack of funding and resources, the agency has over the years delegated increasing authority to Boeing to take on more of the work of certifying the safety of its own airplanes.

 Larsen, who chairs the House panel’s aviation subcommittee, said Friday it’s no longer a matter of if federal lawmakers will change the FAA’s certification system, but how far they will go to change it.

-“There’s no indication that any of this information is flowing through the organization so that that FAA or even the AR, the authorized representative, can make reasonable safety decisions,” Larsen said, referencing the content in the latest trove of internal Boeing documents.
+“There’s no indication that any of this information is flowing through the organization so that that FAA or even the AR, the authorized representative, can make reasonable safety decisions,” Larsen said, referring to the content in the latest trove of internal Boeing documents.
 “That’s just one example of what could change.”

 Larsen also criticized Boeing for delaying disclosure of the damning documents to committee members who have been investigating Boeing’s design, development and certification of the MAX for the past 10 months.